yulu/yulu.github.io/blog1/_posts/2014-03-11-color-effect.md

 </figcaption>
 ![drawing](https://farm9.staticflickr.com/8705/17016113192_60e9ee2218_o.jpg)

 How about asking the computer to draw for us like this?
 Emm, how to sketch an outline?
 Here again comes the very simple edge detection algorithm Sobel filter.
-(Codes are shared in previous post1)
+(Codes are shared in previous post)

 How to blend the colors?
 We can pick up color from the real photo for each texel, but it seems look so real because too much fine details are included.
 We would like to make it less accurate.
 To do so by grouping the similar colors and giving them an average.
 In shader, to categorize each color channel into 10 groups can simply write like this by knowing that each channel in vec4 color ranges from 0 to 1: